TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Devin Singletary continues to be highly involved in the Giants' backfield.
 He has averaged 14 carries per game in the last three weeks.
 He has been seeing the goal line work for the Giants and gets sprinkled into the passing game.
 It has led to him scoring over 17 fantasy points in two of the last three games.
 He brings sneaky upside this week against the Commanders, who have allowed the seventh-most fantasy PPG to RBs.

-Wan’Dale Robinson has averaged 10.6 targets per game with at least eight in each game since November.
+Wan'Dale Robinson has averaged 10.6 targets per game with at least eight in each game since November.
 He has averaged 14.9 PPR PPG in that span.
-Now he gets a great matchup against the Commanders, who are top five in yards, touchdowns and fantasy points allowed to receivers.
+Now he gets a great matchup against the Commanders, who are top five in yards, touchdowns, and fantasy points allowed to receivers.
 They have allowed the third-most yards to slot receivers.
 He is a strong start this week that you can elevate from your bench.

 Devaughn Vele has been the Saints' leading receiver in each of the last two games.
-Since the Saints' bye week, Vele has a 21 percent target share, a 34 percent air yard share and is tied for the team lead in end zone targets.
+Since the Saints' bye week, Vele has a 21 percent target share, a 34 percent air yard share, and is tied for the team lead in end zone targets.
 The floor is not super sturdy, but he brings upside this week against the Panthers, who have struggled against wideouts more as of late.

 Jordan Addison is in play solely because of the matchup.
 He does have seven or more targets in four of his last five games, showing he gets volume.
-That has not translated to much fantasy success, but this week against the Cowboys makes him a deeper flex option worth throwing a dart on.
-The Cowboys have allowed the most fantasy PPG, yards and touchdowns to receivers this season.
+That has not translated to much fantasy success, but this week against the Cowboys makes him a deeper flex option worth throwing a dart at.
+The Cowboys have allowed the most fantasy PPG, yards, and touchdowns to receivers this season.
 They’ve allowed most of each to receivers on deep passes, which bodes well for Addison.
 And while Dallas has been tougher to run against lately, they are still top four in fantasy PPG allowed to WRs in the last month.

 Chimere Dike has seen at least seven targets in two of his last three games.
 He scored a touchdown in each of those as well.
 Looking over his gamelogs, you see that the floor is low, but he has some upside.
 The 49ers are top 12 in fantasy PPG allowed to WRs, and will likely score a good amount of points, meaning the Titans will have to throw a bunch.

-If Harold Fannin Jr, was on waivers or your bench, he is very much so in play as a start.
+If Harold Fannin Jr. was on waivers or your bench, he is very much so in play as a start.
 He has averaged 15 fantasy PPG with a 28 percent target share in three games with Shedeur Sanders.
 He is the TE6 on the season.
 He is very much so in play this week against the Bears.

 Isaiah Likely is very much so in play this week.
 In the last three games, he has out-targeted Mark Andrews (15 to 14), has more catches, yards, and touchdowns.
 He also has lost two touchdowns in that span (fumble out of the endzone, controversial no catch call).
-On top of that, he gets the Bengals, who have allowed the most catches, yards, touchdowns nad fantasy PPG to TEs.
+On top of that, he gets the Bengals, who have allowed the most catches, yards, touchdowns, and fantasy PPG to TEs.
 Plus, Likely was the Ravens' leading receiver against Cincy with 95 yards two weeks ago.

 Brenton Strange disappointed last week, but the positive is that he saw the most targets in a game since he returned.
 He has shown to be a relatively safe floor option and gets a favorable matchup this week against the Jets.
 They have allowed the fifth-most touchdowns to receivers.